-Brantley Lake State Park occupies 3,000 picturesque acres of desert and oasis near Carlsbad, New Mexico.
-This undeniably scenic park bears the name of its Brantley Lake, a man-made water body created during the construction of Brantley Dam on the Pecos River.
+If you're looking for adventure in the desert during your next RV camping trip, look no further.
+Brantley Lake State Park occupies more than 3,000 picturesque acres of desert and oasis near Carlsbad, New Mexico.
+This undeniably scenic park bears the name of its Brantley Lake, a human-made water body created during the construction of Brantley Dam on the Pecos River.
 The park offers year-round RV and tent camping for those who want to enjoy the outdoors in a desert landscape.
-The park bears a charming ambiance amidst delightful recreational activities.
-There are hiking trails abounding with the charms of nature and birdwatching in a unique desert environment.
+The park exhibits a charming ambiance amidst delightful recreational activities.
+Hiking trails abound with the charms of nature and birdwatching in a unique desert environment.

-RV camping is fantastic at the park – Limestone Campground is a well-maintained RV campground with partial as well as a few full hookup campsites.
+RV camping is fantastic at the park, so whether you're driving the class A or hauling a trailer, you're sure to have a satisfying stay.
+Limestone Campground is a well-maintained RV campground with partial as well as a few full hookup campsites.
 You will have a comfortable, convenient stay in your RV with a gorgeous desert setting in the backdrop.
 You can even immerse in a tent camping experience at Ricky Bay Primitive Camping.
-Mid of March to the beginning of October is the busiest camping season at Brantley Lake with hundreds of RVs crowding the campground.
+Mid-March to the beginning of October is the busiest camping season at Brantley Lake with hundreds of RVs crowding the campground.

 RV Rentals in Brantley Lake State Park